 As Qassam rockets fired from Gaza landed in the Southern Israeli town Sderot on Wednesday morning, and again on Thursday, Hamas terrorists proved once again what everyone should already know – their word is meaningless.
 Well, Hamas’ word on matters of peace, anyway.
 One need not look any further than Hamas’ charter, which calls for Islam to “obliterate” Israel, to understand why.
 And yet despite that foreknowledge, and despite a considerable degree of public skepticism, the Olmert government opted to “give peace a chance” with Hamas, entering into a truce with the terrorist organization bent on Israel’s destruction, on Thursday, June 19.
 Five days later, the rockets were flying from Gaza.
 The Islamic Jihad terrorist group claimed credit for sending a volley of missiles, and afterwards, Hamas issued a statement saying that it will not “police” the truce with Israel.
 As a reminder, Hamas pledged that, should Israel agree to the truce after much pleading from the terrorist group, the State Department and the “international community,” that:

-- All Gaza-Israel violence stops (emphasis added)
+- All Gaza-Israel violence stops (emphasis added)take our poll - story continues below

 And now, rather conveniently and unsurprisingly, Hamas is basically saying “you didn’t really expect us to mean ‘all’ violence, did you?”
 And this, aside from the rocket fire, is the latest in a series of reminders that there is nothing to be gained, and much to be lost, from entering into a pact with the devil.
 According to the Associated Press: